wg-osr/walkerga.github.io/_posts/2020-11-13-deflection.md

 tags: spell apotropaism
 title: Deflection
 ---
-D: [sum] rounds
+**D**: [sum] rounds

 You can deflect the next [dice] non-magical attacks aimed at you onto another creature within touch range.
+You can cast this spell as a reaction to an attack.
 If there are no eligible targets the spell has no effect.

 ###### *Deflect + Attack*